SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/datetime-type.md

 ### DateTime DateTime(String p0)

-Pass a `String` containing date and time on format one of the listed formats.
+Pass a `String` containing date and time on the format of one of the listed formats.
 The constructor will parse the text and create a `DateTime` object.

 * YYYY-MM-DD HH:MM:SS
 * YYYY-MM-DD HH:MM - automatically sets sec = 0